List of EastEnders characters introduced in 2021: Zack Hudson

 Zack Hudson, played by James Farrar, first appears in episode 6237, originally broadcast on 16 March 2021.
 The character and Farrar's casting details were announced on 31 January 2021.
 Zack is introduced as the son of Gavin Sullivan (Paul Nicholas) and half-brother of established character Sharon Watts (Letitia Dean), although this is embargoed until his first appearance.
 The character is billed as a "unpredictable troublemaker who lives life in the fast lane".
 He is described as "forever the ladies' man" and Jon Sen, the show's executive producer, called him a "charming rogue".
 Farrar noted that Zack becomes a "heartthrob" who causes tension with the Carter family.
 The character's backstory states that he experienced a challenging childhood which gave him attachment issues and turned him into a "lone wolf".
 Farrar expressed his delight at joining EastEnders and hoped to bring his experience as "a born and bred Londoner" to the role.
 He liked Zack's backstory and commented, "there is a real depth to him that I can't wait to explore."
 He found the role of Zack different to other roles he has portrayed.
 Sen dubbed Farrar "a wonderful addition" and teased that "trouble is always just round the corner" for Zack.

-Farrar began filming in February 2021, while the show was produced under socially distanced filming restrictions.
-Consequently, his wife was hired to be a stand-in for any scenes requiring actors to be closer than two metres.
-Zack is introduced to the soap at Gavin's funeral, where he makes a "scathing toast" and is chased out by Gavin's cousins.
-He catches up with Sharon and Kathy Beale (Gillian Taylforth) afterwards, where he reveals he is Gavin's son.
-Zack later visits Albert Square, where Sharon lives, to build a relationship with her.
-Farrar explained that Zack wants to support Sharon, which he related to, having come from a family of "very strong women".
-However, Zack struggles not to cause problems for them.
-Farrar confirmed that he had been involved in five stunts in his first few weeks of filming.